Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights

-The Houston Texans (1-4) are a big underdog by 10 points as they attempt to halt a four-game slide in a matchup against the Indianapolis Colts (1-4) on Sunday, October 17, 2021 at Lucas Oil Stadium.
-The game's point total is 43.5.
+The Houston Texans (1-4) have an expected difficult battle to halt their four-game losing streak as they are heavy 10-point underdogs against the Indianapolis Colts (1-4) on Sunday, October 17, 2021 at Lucas Oil Stadium.
+The total for this matchup has been set at 43.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.